ayushsingh24/Adaptive-Grouping-GA/README.md

 3. **PSO** (Particle Swarm Optimization)

 ## Results
 The algorithms are compared using the **MNIST** dataset for neural network hyperparameter tuning.
-Results are stored in `results/` and include accuracy and logs.
+Results are stored in `results/` and include accuracy.

 ## Setup Instructions